neoaksa/Application-of-DL-to-CFD/Journal.md

 * `0/p` or `0/U`: boundary condition setting and flow field initialization files. p for pressure, U for velocity.
 Unit of variable is a row vector with 7 elements in order of: _Mass Length Time Temperature Quantity Current Luminous Intensity_.
 Other files in `0` folder: k - Kinematic energy, T - temperature.
 * `system/fvSchemes`: terms, schemes, numerical setting
 * `system/fvSolution`: tolerance, algorithms, and solvers controls
+* `system/decomposeParDict`: setting decomposition of mesh for paralell computing

 ### Step by Step for OpenFOAM
 1. Pre-processing